 We’re given lingering, dramatic introductions to two new elements of this new Enterprise: the holodeck, which would go on to earn the focus it receives here by featuring prominently not just in TNG, but in DS9 and Voyager as well; and saucer separation, which … would only appear a handful of times after this episode (perhaps illustrating the fact that TNG would, maybe inevitably for budget reasons, eventually come to have more in common with the smaller-scale philosophical sci-fi of TOS than the larger-scale space opera of the films).
 We’re given a couple of long looks around the new bridge, one of them through the eyes of young Wesley Crusher, as if to recreate the wonder returning TOS viewers might remember from their own first time seeing the bridge of the original Enterprise.
 And, of course, we get an appearance from now-Admiral McCoy, hanging a lantern on Data’s role as the Spock of TNG, and literally giving this new ship and its crew the approval of at least one member of the original Enterprise crew.

 Q, too, is a return to a familiar concept from TOS: the godlike alien who playfully forces the crew to play out elaborate scenarios of his own creation.
 But the execution of that old concept feels surprisingly fresh here, and gives “Encounter” its best opportunities to really set out a vision for what TNG will be in its own right, beyond just an extension of the Star Trek legacy.
 His re-creation of a dystopian kangaroo court from the “post-atomic horror” of the mid-21st century provides the episode with what is, to me, by far its most interesting imagery.
-There are so many strangely specific details, like the drug-controlled soldiers, and while I’m not sure how comfortable I should be with the way Asian culture is represented in this scene, the depiction of a future dominated by Asian influences is welcome at least, given sci-fi’s tendency to make every future American.
+There are so many strangely specific details, like the drug-controlled soldiers, and while I’m not sure how comfortable I should be with the way East Asian cultures are represented in this scene, the depiction of a future dominated by Asian influences is welcome at least, given Hollywood sci-fi’s tendency to make every future American.
 And the idea of humanity being put on trial – and inevitably passing Q’s test, of course – shows us that TNG is set in a future which is not only advanced, but outright utopian.
-It signals that the crew of the Enterprise D aren’t just explorers, but exemplars of what humanity is capable of, in a way that was perhaps hinted at in TOS, but was never as explicit or as pronounced as it is in “Encounter”.
+It signals that the crew of the Enterprise D aren’t just explorers, but exemplars of what humanity is capable of.

 And when I say it’s inevitable that Q’s judgement will be favorable, I don’t just mean because proclaiming humanity to be a “grievously savage race” would be a depressing way to start a new series.
 Last time, I posited that, in the episode “Tapestry”, Q showed himself to have more respect and empathy for Picard, to be more invested in him, than he might like to admit, and I think we see the beginnings of that here, in the first appearance of both characters.
 When Q reappears on the Enterprise during the alien attack, he seems to be trying to goad Picard into a rash, violent response to the alien, but I think we’re given subtle clues that his taunting is meant to actually push Picard away from violence, and toward another solution.
 Significantly, he only reappears to goad Picard into violence after Picard is already, reluctantly, considering violence as an option … and the dynamic between the two characters is already well enough established that it’s obvious Picard will question anything Q says.
 I think Q rigs his own game in Picard’s favor, which would explain the subtle approving nod Q gives once the situation is peacefully resolved, and the fact that he really doesn’t seem all that upset about losing his chance to condemn humanity.
 In this way, Q serves almost as a stand-in for the writers of the series, going forward; they will test the crew of the Enterprise, but always with the intention of proving the best that humanity is capable of.